maxzintel/redis-on-k8s/README.md

   redis-config
 ```
   * In this case we will do this imperatively, but it would also be straightforward to add this command to a script as a part of a CI/CD pipeline.
+* `redis-service.yml` is the headless redis service.
+Apply it before deploying anything using:
+  * `kubectl apply -f infra/redis.yml`
+* `redis.yml` is the stateful set which creates two containers.
+One runs the `init.sh` script that we created and the main redis server.
+The other is the sentinel that monitors the servers.
+  * Two volumes are also defined for the Pod.
+One is the volume that uses our ConfigMap to configure the two Redis Apps.
+The other is an `emptyDir` volume that is mapped into the Redis server container to hold the app data so it survives a container restart. **FOR A MORE RELIABLE REDIS** use a network attached disk for this instead.